 1. Always wear safety equipment

 Wear hearing protection and safety glasses.
-You should also avoid loose-fitting clothes, jewelry, and necktie when using a table saw.
+Using a table saw, you should also avoid loose-fitting clothes, jewelry, and necktie.

 2. Keep your work area clean